-If your vehicle is under a recall, it may be because of a very serious problem or defect.
-Some of these defects can be due to severe issues that are safety hazards.
+If your vehicle has a recall, it may be because of a very serious problem or defect.
+Some defects can be safety hazards.
 In some cases, recalls are because of defects that have led to horrible injuries and even death.

-At The Law Offices of Howard D. Silver, we are experts in getting financial compensation for those that have purchased a vehicle that is classified as a lemon.
-This might mean that you attempted to have a vehicle fixed multiples times, but it wasn’t able to be fixed because of an inherent defect.
-When this occurs, we may be able to get you full financial compensation for your vehicle and all of the repairs attempted.
-Additionally, if you or a family member were injured in your vehicle, we can seek even further compensation.
+At the Law Office of Howard D. Silver, we are experts in getting financial compensation for those who have purchased a vehicle that is a lemon.
+This might mean that you attempted to have a vehicle fixed multiples times without success.
+When this occurs, we may be able to get your money back or a new car.
+Additionally, if you or a family member were injured in your vehicle, we can seek additional compensation.
 Please contact Howard Silver today by calling our California office in Oak Park at (855) 341-2611.

 Find out more about vehicle recalls:

 - Contact the Law Office of Howard D. Silver